Willie Calhoun Player Props: Yankees vs. Red Sox

-Willie Calhoun -- with a slugging percentage of .472 in his past 10 games, including five extra-base hits -- will be in action for the New York Yankees against the Boston Red Sox, with Garrett Whitlock on the mound, on June 9 at 7:05 PM ET.
+The New York Yankees, including Willie Calhoun and his .472 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Tanner Houck and the Boston Red Sox at Yankee Stadium, Saturday at 7:35 PM ET.

-In his last appearance, he went 1-for-4 with a double against the White Sox.
+In his last game he had a one-hit performance (1-for-4) against the White Sox.

 Willie Calhoun Game Info & Props vs. the Red Sox